sero-cash/go-sero/README.md

 ```
 $ gero --dev console
 ```
-with dev option, developer should config bootnode in local private network and develop new functions without affect
+With dev option, developer should config bootnode in local private network and develop new functions without affect

 outside Sero networks